History of radar: Japan

+In 1941, the 3 meter Mark 1 Model 1 was successfully tested, and placed in service, after major contributions by Kenjiro Takayanagi.
+The system had separate transmitter and receiver dipole antennas.
 In November 1941, the first manufactured RRF was placed into service as a land-based early-warning system at Katsuura, Chiba, a town on the Pacific coast about 100 km from Tokyo.
 A large system, it weighed close to 8,700 kg.
 The detection range was about 130 km for single aircraft and 250 km for groups.
+In 1942, the Type 12 operated at either 2 or 1.5 m.
+Type 21 was a shipboard version.
+Type 13 used a diplexer for a common antenna.
+In 1945, the 6 meter Type 14 entered service.